shalone-gichanaa/akan-name-generator/README.md

 ## Setup Instructions
-To run this project locally:
+To run this project locally you have to:

 1. Clone this repository or download the project files
 2. Open the project folder in a code editor